 Layering many pieces of dichroic glass and melting it into a large slab is the start of creating this unique glass necklace.
 I then cut the slab down into individual necklace cabochons and place them into a diamond shaped silver toned bezel.
 The technique ensures no two pieces are the same, giving you a completely unique necklace.
 These pieces are finished with a silver plated feather - please note there are two sizes of feather necklaces (see the photos with the quarter for visual size).

 The square of glass measures 0.75 inches with the silver bezel just a little bigger (1 inch at it widest point - wide part of the diamond shape).
 The silver feather is 1.75 inches long.
 The entire pendant from top of the bail to the bottom of the feather is 2 inches.
-A sterling silver snake chain is included in your order.
+A random length sterling silver snake chain is included in your order.

 Please note that pictures may have darker or lighter colours on different monitors and are usually darker than portrayed in these pictures.
 Colours are always more vibrant in person with Dichroic glass.